bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 27. not support generators

-28. not support traits

-29. not support multi-level break/continue
+28. not support multi-level break/continue

-30. break/continue not in loop/switch compile-error
+29. break/continue not in loop/switch compile-error

-31. not support return type
+30. not support return type

-32. not support late static bindings
+31. not support late static bindings

-33. not support bprefix strings
+32. not support bprefix strings

     @see https://wiki.php.net/rfc/binary_string_deprecation
     @see https://stackoverflow.com/questions/4749442/what-does-the-b-in-front-of-string-literals-do

-34. support $arr['index'] in dqstring
+33. support $arr['index'] in dqstring

     ```php
     <?php